derrida/clobber/README.txt

-The clobber project began it's flight at midnight on October 23rd 2010.
+The clobber project took flight at midnight on October 23rd 2010.